-3. ENSURE THAT OUT-OF-STATE TEACHERS MEET THE STATE'S TESTING REQUIREMENTS:
+3. TEACHERS MEET THE STATE'S TESTING REQUIREMENTS:

-Connecticut should uphold its standards for all teachers and insist that out-of-state teachers meet its own licensure test requirements.
+Mississippi should uphold its standards for all teachers and insist that out-of-state teachers meet its own licensure test requirements.
 While it is important not to create unnecessary obstacles for teachers seeking reciprocal licensure in a new state, testing requirements can provide an important safeguard.
 Particularly given the variance of the passing scores required on licensure tests, states must not assume that a teacher that passed another state's test would meet its passing score as well.
-Connecticut takes considerable risk by granting a waiver for its licensing tests to any out-of-state teacher who has a certificate equivalent to its initial certificate and either three years of teaching experience in the requested subject in the last 10 years or a master's degree in that particular subject.
-The state should not provide any waivers of its teacher tests unless an applicant can provide evidence of a passing score under its own standards.
-The negative impact on student learning stemming from a teacher's inadequate subject-matter knowledge is not mitigated by a teacher's having recent experience.
+Mississippi should not provide any waivers of its teacher tests unless an applicant can provide evidence of a passing score under its own standards.